weewx/weewx/docs_src/quickstarts/pip.md

 weectl station create
 ```

-The tool will ask you a series of questions, then create a directory
+The tool `weectl` will ask you a series of questions, then create a directory
 `~/weewx-data` in your home directory with a new configuration file.
 It will
 also install skins, documentation, utilitiy files, and examples in the same
 directory.
 The database and reports will also go into that directory, but